-Suze has overcome significant adversity to get to where she is today.
-Poverty, precarious housing, violence, and learning how to understand her identity as a woman with both settler and Indigenous heritage are all critical parts of how she looks at policy from a progressive and intersectional lens.
-Suze hopes to continue to make her city a safer, more inclusive place to live with a focus on affordability, health, precarious work, and equity.
+She has overcome significant adversity to get to where she is today.
+Poverty, precarious housing, violence, and learning how to understand her identity as a woman with mixed settler and Indigenous heritage are all critical parts of how she looks at policy from a progressive and intersectional lens.